4paradigm/OpenMLDB/docs/en/app_ecosystem/open_mysql_db/quickstart.md

 }
 ```

-Then compile and execute, and you can see the queried OpenMLDB database data in the command line output.
+Then compile and execute, and you can see the queried data for the OpenMLDB database in the command line output.

 ![jdbc.png](./images/jdbc.png)

-## Use compatible SQLAlchemy driver
+## Use a Compatible SQLAlchemy Driver

-Python developer often use SQLAlchemy and MySQL drivers, and the same code can also be directly used to query OpenMLDB's
+Python developers often use SQLAlchemy and MySQL drivers, and the same code can also be directly applied to query OpenMLDB's
 online data.

 Write the Python application code as follows: